-- The teacher will leave the door opened and unlocked, or in the case of a fire or other appropriate emergency, will close the door. - The teacher will check the evacuation route to make sure it is safe.
-The teacher will direct the students to move to the evacuation site in accordance with the route or other safe route as determined by the teacher.
-DO NOT WALK UNDER COVERED WALKWAYS UNLESS IT IS NECESSARY. - The teacher will be the last to leave the room, making sure all students have exited. - The teacher will check to make sure that other teachers and staff are not injured before evacuating the building in accordance with the Buddy System Check Assignments. - 10.
+- The teacher will leave the door opened and unlocked, or in the case of a fire or other appropriate emergency, will close the door. - The teacher will check the evacuation route to make sure it is safe. - The teacher will direct the students to move to the evacuation site in accordance with the route or other safe route as determined by the teacher.
+DO NOT WALK UNDER COVERED WALKWAYS UNLESS IT IS NECESSARY. - The teacher will be the last to leave the room, making sure all students have exited. - The teacher will check to make sure that other teachers and staff are not injured before evacuating the building. - 10.
 If there is an injured, immovable student, the teacher will leave the immovable student, lead the remaining students to the evacuation area and immediately notify the Command Post of the location and condition of the immovable student in the classroom. - 11.
-If there is an injured, immovable teacher, the students will evacuate with a Buddy Teacher.
-The Buddy Teacher will immediately notify the Command Post of the location and condition of the immovable teacher. - 12.
-Upon arrival at the evacuation site: - All specials (library, art, pe, etc.) teachers will return students to their homeroom teacher. - The teacher will direct students to form a line and sit on the grass. - The students are to remain silent and attentive. - The teacher will take roll call of the students, using the Emergency Attendance Form, to ensure every member of the class is present or accounted for. - The teacher will report the results of the Emergency Attendance Roll by sending a runner to the request gate.
-The Emergency Attendance Roll will be collected by members of the Counseling Team. - The teacher will render first aid if necessary or if the school nurse of First Aid Team is not available. - Students on the playground should proceed to their previously designated area and assume regular emergency procedure discipline. - During a fire drill, the teacher will remain with the class. - 13.
+If there is an injured, immovable teacher, the students will evacuate with a neighbor Teacher.
+This Teacher will immediately notify the Command Post of the location and condition of the immovable teacher. - 12.
+Upon arrival at the evacuation site: - The teacher will direct students to form a line and sit on the grass. - The students are to remain silent and attentive. - The teacher will take roll call of the students, using the Emergency Attendance Form, to ensure every member of the class is present or accounted for. - The teacher will report the results of the Emergency Attendance Roll by sending a runner to the request gate.
+The Emergency Attendance Roll will be collected by members of the Counseling Team. - The teacher will render first aid if necessary or if the school nurse of First Aid Team is not available. - Students on the athletic fields should proceed to their previously designated area and assume regular emergency procedure discipline. - During any drill, the teacher will remain with the class. - 13.
 The teacher will assist others as directed by the IC. - 14.
 An All Clear signal will be given to return to your classrooms. - 15.
 At the conclusion of the emergency, the teacher will walk the students back to the classroom in an orderly and silent manner.